open-resources/dash_curriculum/tutorial/part3/chapter11.md

 ```
 ![solution_ex1](./ch11_files/chapter11_ex1.gif)
 ````

 (2) Build a new up with a title and 2 Tabs.
 Display the content of the following tabs through a callback:
 - The first tab should contain the app developed in the exercise 1 of this chapter
 - While the second tab should contain the app we built in the [exercise 2 from chapter 8](https://open-resources.github.io/dash_curriculum/part2/chapter8.html#exercises)
-You can omit the title of each app inside the tabs.
-Since we will need callbacks that use content defined in other callbacks, instantiate your app in the following way to avoid warning messages: `app = Dash(__name__, external_stylesheets=[dbc.themes.BOOTSTRAP], suppress_callback_exceptions=True)`.

 ````{dropdown} See Solution
     :container: + shadow
     :title: bg-primary text-white font-weight-bold